Affection for our planet is misdirected and unrequited. We need to focus on saving ourselves.

 I would say that from here on in, every day has to be Earth Day.

 Well, duh!
 Heck, we have a whole day just for the trees — and we haven’t finished them off … yet.
 So if every day is Earth Day, than April 22 definitely needs a new name.
 So I’m updating the column, with yet another idea at the end, at least for climate science advocates:

 I don’t worry about the earth.
 I’m pretty certain the earth will survive the worst we can do to it.
 I’m very certain the earth doesn’t worry about us.
 I’m not alone.
 People got more riled up when scientists removed Pluto from the list of planets than they do when scientists warn that our greenhouse gas emissions are poised to turn the earth into a barely habitable planet.

 Arguably, concern over the earth is elitist, something people can afford to spend their time on when every other need is met.
 But elitism is out these days.
+Only bitter environmentalists cling to Earth Day.
 We need a new way to make people care about the nasty things we’re doing with our cars and power plants.
 At the very least, we need a new name.

 How about Nature Day or Environment Day?
 Personally, I am not an environmentalist.
 I don’t think I’m ever going to see the Arctic National Wildlife Refuge.
 I wouldn’t drill for oil there.
 But that’s not out of concern for the caribou but for my daughter and the planet’s next several billion people, who will need to see oil use cut sharply to avoid the worst of climate change.

 I used to worry about the polar bear.
 But then some naturalists told me that once human-caused global warming has completely eliminated their feeding habitat “” the polar ice, probably by 2020, possibly sooner “” polar bears will just go about the business of coming inland and attacking humans and eating our food and maybe even us.
 That seems only fair, no?